-In general, parties are more likely to be satisfied with their property division if they can achieve resolution through negotiation rather than by litigation, however there are instances where litigation is necessary.
+In general, parties are more likely to be satisfied with their property settlement if they can achieve resolution through negotiation rather than by litigation, but there are instances where litigation is necessary.
 If the parties cannot reach an agreement then a judge will decide how to divide the assets.
-However, no one knows better than the individuals what are their financial needs are and how best to meet them, so it is prudent to see if an agreement can be reached before litigating.
-Here are some negotiation guidelines that can assist parties in achieving a property settlement without litigation.
+However, no one knows their financial needs and how best to meet them better than the individuals involved, so it is important to see if an agreement can be reached before litigating.
+Here are some negotiation guidelines that can help divorcing spouses agree on a property settlement without litigation.

-- Understand the state's property laws.
+Understand the state's property laws.
 Each state has its own unique set of laws governing property division in divorce.
-Meeting with an attorney who is an expert in the field of family law can assist a party in gaining an understanding of the relevant law.
-Understanding legal entitlement to property and obligation for debt, if any, will help to ensure that the division is fair when negotiating the terms of the agreement.
+Meeting with an attorney who is an expert in the field of family law can help you gain an understanding of the relevant law.
+Understanding the legal entitlement to property and obligations for debt, if any, will help to ensure that the division is fair when negotiating.

-- Define the financial needs.
-Next, consider the relative financial needs, and define overall goals for the negotiation.
-Major components of financial need include: income, earning capacity, age, health, number of children, retirement plans, etc. One should also consider what will be their future needs, i.e. health insurance, housing, etc.
+Define the financial needs.
+Major components of financial need include: income, earning capacity, age, health, number of children, retirement plans, etc. You should also consider what your future needs, i.e. health insurance, housing, etc.

-If the parties are successful in using the aforementioned tools to reach resolution, the terms of this agreement should be memorialized in a written settlement agreement which is a binding contract by which each party must abide.
-It is important that the parties negotiate this agreement thoroughly and seriously because once it is done, for the most part, it cannot be reopened.
+If you are successful in using these tools to reach divorce settlement, the terms of this agreement should be documented in a written agreement which is a binding contract that each person must abide.
+It is important that you negotiate this agreement thoroughly and seriously because once it is done, for the most part, it cannot be reopened.

 Sign up to receive a 10-part series of useful information and legal advice about the divorce process.